 “Brisk, mature, and masterfully put together.”
 (Reviewed by Krista D. Ball)

 “Excellent writing, interesting characters and a believable vision of the future.”
 (Kasma SF, 2012, reviewed by Alexander Korovessis)

 “His characters act like real people.
 Check out this book.”
 (410 Media, 2012, reviewed by David Baker)

-Another excerpt, “Hedge of Protection,” is available in On Spec, Aurora Award Winner 2012, Issue #85, along with a Feature Author Interview by Roberta Laurie.
+An abridged excerpt from the novel, “Hedge of Protection,” is available in On Spec, Aurora Award Winner 2012, Issue #85, along with a Feature Author Interview by Roberta Laurie.

 Retribution is now available in Audiobook from Audible.com.

 The thrilling conclusion of the Bloodlight Chronicles trilogy: Set in a world where global economic activity is carried out in a virtual-gaming realm, a blood-transmitted virus with rejuvenating effects has become a black-market staple, forcing infected “Eternals” into a tightly knit underground where they must hack the V-space for food and shelter.
 After their leader, Helena Sharp, begins to mysteriously degenerate and flees, the Eternal community is thrown into chaos, fearing that their immortality has ended.